 We were born into this world complete and whole.

 And then a negative programming was downloaded into your brain – but this is NOT you.

 Your destructive conditioning is like a software bug, and that’s why you feel negative, because this programming CONTRADICTS your natural being.
 Here I explain exactly how your unconscious controls every result you get in life.

 When we experience negative emotions too often than not, it is an indication that we have are off the path and something needs to be addressed.
 When this happens, don’t ignore it.
 Deal with it.

 I know you may be terrified to make things worse if you look inside.
 Perhaps you’re scared that if you actually acknowledge your anxiety and fear, terrible things will happen.
 Maybe you’re afraid to fall into an emotional abyss and will never be able to get out.

 But it’s not the case.
 Temporarily, it might feel horrible.
-But as you observe the signals your mind and body send you, deal with your negative emotions, you’ll finally be able to know WHY you feel this way – you will reveal those hidden layers you were oblivious to all this time.
+But as you observe the signals your mind and body send you, you’ll finally be able to know WHY you feel this way.
+You will reveal those hidden layers you were oblivious to all this time.

 What Should You Do When Negative Emotions Wash Over You

 First things first, you have to stop dismissing your feelings and stop repressing them.
 Allow yourself to feel these emotions without judging yourself for having them.

-I had a hard time coming to terms with my persistent negative emotions many years ago, during the early stages of my journey towards self-growth.
+I had a hard time coming to terms with my persistent negative emotions.
+It was during the early stages of my journey towards self-growth.

-Despite all the effort I was putting in, I still found myself depressed and in pain most days, and I would often think in frustration, “Ugh, why do I still feel this way?!
+Despite all the effort I was putting in, I still found myself depressed and in pain most days.
+I would often think in frustration, “Ugh, why do I still feel this way?!
 With all the effort I am putting in, I’m SUPPOSED to feel better!”